 Brett Rosebury – President

-Brett Rosebury is in his 1st year as AFLUA President.
+Brett Rosebury is in his 2nd year as AFLUA President.
 Anyone that knows Brett, will know about his passion is all-things ‘umpiring’.
 Brett began his AFL umpiring career in 2000 based in Western Australia, before relocating to Victoria at the end of the 2001 season.
-2019 will be Brett’s 20th season on the AFL list.
 Brett was made a life member of the AFLUA in 2009.
 Brett is the 2nd West Australian to be President of the AFLUA after Grant Vernon who was President in 1995.
 Brett believes now this is his turn to lead the AFLUA and will strive to be a more inclusive association for all past and present umpires/life members, whilst continuing to build a stronger foundation from all future umpires that come after him.
-Brett has umpired 8 AFL Grand Finals and his 400th AFL game milestone is fast approaching in season 2019.
+Brett has umpired over 400 AFL games including 8 AFL Grand Finals.
 Outside of umpiring, Brett works for Ticketmaster as Finance Manager – Operations.

 Steve Williams – Executive

-Steve has commenced his first year on the AFLUA Executive after joining the AFL list of Goal Umpires in 2009.
+Steve is in his second year on the AFLUA Executive after joining the AFL list of Goal Umpires in 2009.
 He believes the next few years present an exciting opportunity for the AFLUA to consolidate on the great work of the previous Executive, in particular during the 2017-2022 CBA negotiation process.
 Steve will look to compliment his role on the Executive with his employment with the Australian Cricketers’ Association to drive great conditions for the AFL Goal Umpire group.

 Peter Kelly – Marketing and Communications Coordinator